12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 Zinc protects the hair roots against inflammation and keeps the scalp healthy.
 Shrimp, nuts, corn, and eggs are especially zinc-rich.

-Front-runners in zinc are pumpkin seeds, poppy seed, and linseed.
-The daily requirement is 7 to 10 mg and would be achieved with 100 g of pumpkin seeds.
+Front-runners in zinc are pumpkin seeds, poppy seeds, and linseed.
+The daily requirement is 7 to 10 mg, achieved with 100 g of pumpkin seeds.
 However, since you still eat other zinc-containing foods, a daily handful of a seed mixture is enough to bring the zinc balance to fruition.

-However, if there is a specific shortcoming, you can resort to a zinc supplement to fill up the deficiency.
+However, you can use a zinc supplement to fill the deficiency if there is a shortcoming.

 Organic silicon is also of great importance for the development and stabilization of bones and connective tissue.
 The mineralization process is sustainably supported in the entire supporting apparatus.